Skip to main content

 • WAITVARNAM: "WAITDYNVAR" or instance-qualified version of this or other variable name.

 • Starting with Agent version 21.1, the previously pre-defined variable name of "WAITDYNVAR" is now replaced by a user-specified variable name.
 This is the critical Dynamic Variable that must first be checked for a value of "PASS" or "FAIL", to determine if the specified VALUE(S) were found, or not found, or a program error occurred.
-Adding this option for a user-defined variable name enasbles the option of parallel processing by supporting multi-instance variable qualifiers.
+Adding this option for a user-defined variable name enables the option of parallel processing by supporting multi-instance variable qualifiers.

 Constraint